andreaclemente96/AndreaClementeUrena/index.md

           <em>
            Vigna unguiculata
           </em>
           plants.
-TIn these wavelengths, several parameters can be observed, especially those related to water content and internal tissue properties.
+In these wavelengths, several parameters can be observed, especially those related to water content and internal tissue properties.
          </p>
         </div>
         <!-- Reflectance curve -->